activeguild/sanadabushi/README.md

 # sanadabushi
-- Have a little fun and change from tailwindcss to css.
+- Ideas to convert from tailwindcss to css.